-NOTE 9 - COMMITMENTS
+NOTE 9 - COMMITMENT

 The Executive Committee of the Foundation appointed International Meeting Managers, Inc. to provide advisory and administrative services, scholarship program administration, and event planning services related to the Foundation's annual dinner and other events.
-Fees for these services were \$380,000 in 2019 and \$435,600 in 2018.
-As of December 31, 2019, outstanding commitments under the contract, due in 2020 and 2021, totaled \$559,550.
+Fees for these services were \$216,600 in 2020 and \$380,000 in 2019.
+As of December 31, 2020, the outstanding commitment under the contract, due in 2021, is \$342,950.